In this Article:

 The Taurus Spectrum

-This was one of the first guns that I can remember Taurus making that was uniformly well received by the shooting press.
-More importantly, it gained in popularity with everyday shooters.
+This model stands out as one of the first Taurus firearms that received widespread acclaim from the shooting press.
+More crucially, it gained favor among everyday shooters.

 Mine has been very reliable once I broke it in.
 (Make doubly sure the firing pin channel is clean — they fill it with shipping oil from the factory).
 So Spectrum has helped Taurus with its internal re-boot efforts.
 Now comes the G3.